zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 # )
 ```

 It is our hope that Plotly adds this feature one day.
-In the meantime, we hope these workarounds can be of service!

----

-You can experiment with our sample code here: https://github.com/zyphr-solutions/code-samples/tree/main/plotly-date-axis-format.
+In the meantime, our workarounds should be useful!
+Feel free to experiment with our sample code here: https://github.com/zyphr-solutions/code-samples/tree/main/plotly-date-axis-format.

+In addition, there are many ways to further customize your date axes.
+You can hide weekends and holidays, manually set the date range, allow the viewer to adjust the date range using a slider... the list goes on!
+Plotly expands on these suggestions in their [time series tutorial](https://plotly.com/python/time-series/).